sigasi/sigasi_insights/manual/tools.md

 expected to be pre-compiled .
 Contact support@sigasi.com if you want to add more libraries to this list.

-If your project contains a `modelsim.ini` file , Sigasi will add this file to the `vcom` command with `-modelsimini`.
+If your project root contains a `modelsim.ini` file , Sigasi will add this file to the `vcom` command with `-modelsimini`.
 This allows you to configure custom settings for Mentor’s `vcom`.